Our history

 2009

-GPP is founded, organized through a coordinating committee representing a small number of philanthropic organizations, and hosted by Arcus Foundation.
+GPP is founded by a coordinating committee representing a small number of philanthropic organizations, and hosted by Arcus Foundation.

 2010

-• The Coordinating Committee organized meetings with donor governments and key intermediaries, convened thematic conversations among LGBTI-funding program officers, and began to support the organization of a Southern Africa Donor Tour, among other efforts.
+• The Coordinating Committee organizes meetings with donor governments and key intermediaries, convened thematic conversations among LGBTI-funding program officers, and support organizing efforts towards a Southern Africa Donor Tour, among other activities.

 • Members participate in the “Stockholm Meeting” bringing together philanthropy and donor governments for the first time to strengthen support for international LGBTI human rights.